SR-3 Vikhr

 The SR-3 Vikhr (СР-3 Вихрь, Russian for "whirlwind") is a Russian 9×39mm compact assault rifle.
 It was developed by A. D. Borisov, V. N. Levchenko and A. Tyshlykov at TsNIITochMash (Central Institute for Precision Machine Building) in the early 1990s and was manufactured in 1994.
-Heavily based on the AS Val, but lacks an integral suppressor, has a newly designed folding stock and charging handle for ease of concealed carry.
-The abbreviation "SR" stands for spetsialnaya razrabotka — special development.
+Heavily based on the AS Val, but lacking an integral suppressor, it has a newly designed folding stock and charging handle for ease of concealed carry.
+The abbreviation "SR" stands for spetsialnaya razrabotka—special development.

-Because the SR-3 Vikhr is a rather expensive weapon for its small size and weight, it was not mass produced for the Russian military.
+Because the SR-3 Vikhr is a rather expensive lightweight carbine, it was not mass-produced for the Russian military.
 It was primarily used by the Russian Special Operations Forces and certain government officials' security details.

 History

 After the adoption of the SR-3 Vikhr, the FSB established new operational requirements with a goal to combine the qualities of the SR-3, AS Val and VSS Vintorez, resulting in a new variant designated as the SR-3M (СР-3М).